halcy/Mastodon.py/docs/index.rst

 When Mastodon.py encounters an error, it will raise an exception, generally with some text included to tell you what went wrong.

-The base class that all mastodon exceptions inherit from is the MastodonError class.
+The base class that all mastodon exceptions inherit from is `MastodonError`.
 If you are only interested in the fact an error was raised somewhere in Mastodon.py, and not the details, this is the exception you can catch.

-MastodonIllegalArgumentError is generally a programming problem - you asked the API to do something obviously invalid (i.e. specify a privacy scope that does not exist).
+`MastodonIllegalArgumentError` is generally a programming problem - you asked the API to do something obviously invalid (i.e. specify a privacy scope that does not exist).

-MastodonFileNotFoundError and MastodonNetworkError are IO errors - could be you specified a wrong URL, could be the internet is down or your hard drive is dying.
+`MastodonFileNotFoundError` and `MastodonNetworkError` are IO errors - could be you specified a wrong URL, could be the internet is down or your hard drive is dying.
 They inherit from MastodonIOError, for easy catching.

-MastodonAPIError is an error returned from the Mastodon instance - the server has decided it can't fullfill your request (i.e. you requested info on a user that does not exist).
+`MastodonAPIError` is an error returned from the Mastodon instance - the server has decided it can't fullfill your request (i.e. you requested info on a user that does not exist).

-MastodonRatelimitError is raised when you hit an API rate limit.
+`MastodonRatelimitError` is raised when you hit an API rate limit.
 You should try again after a while (see the rate limiting section above).

 Return values